taedryn/mesh-citadel/prompt.md

 # UI STANDARDS

-the nature of mesh communications is that a packet is sent, and a response can be sent.  packets are limited to 184 characters or less. this differs from the modems and direct communications originally used by Citadel systems, so we will need to adopt some different UI conventions.
+the nature of mesh communications is that a all communications are packet-based.  packets are limited to 184 characters or less. this differs from the modems and direct communications originally used by Citadel systems, which were more interactive, so we will need to adopt some different UI conventions.

 * where the original Citadel would have used a CR, use a single period (.)
 * all interactions scoped with the understanding of room server packet